 She has brought a basket on a pole, a fruit picker.
 Wow, you say and watch her work the tree.
 Watch as she reaches up into the branches.
 Wild trees now, climbing high into the sky.
 She fills the basket again and again.
 This will make the cider even better, she says.
 Then it is your turn.
 You push the pole upward, above your head, toward the widening patches of blue.
 You can see the fog dissipating.
 See it moving out of the folds of the mountain as you fill the basket again and again.

 You take turns harvesting apples and crab apples and then return to the press near the front porch of your house down the road from the wild trees near the forest.
-The sun shines broad and bold now for such a fall day.
+The sun shines broad and bold now.
 You take off your sweater and roll your sleeves up.
-Yellows jackets come as you cut open the fruit.
-As you start to press the fruit.
+Yellow jackets come as you cut open the fruit, as you start to press the fruit.
 The dog lays in the sun between you both.
 Sits up now and again and begs for apples and you toss her pieces.

 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Watch the pan fill.
 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Discard the smashed fruit.
 Taste the juice.
 Sticky hands.
 Watch the pan fill.
 Sun on your back.
 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Discard the smashed fruit.
 Taste the juice.

 Something from nothing.
 Something sweet, and tart, and thin or thick and full of pulp.
 You fill jugs and water bottles and growlers.
 Fill the porch with them.
-A whole tree’s fruit juiced and bottled.
+A whole tree’s fruit, juiced and bottled.
 Thanksgiving, you say.
 You’ll freeze and bring them out then.
+And Christmas.
 She takes half.
 You the rest.
 Taste of summer.
 Taste of fall.
 Taste of time scavenged.
 Apple cider.